lucianosabbatini/ESG-Predictor-Project/README.md

 ## Goals

-* To evaluate the efficiency of a model and application to predict ESG Scores based on financial datapoints.
+* To evaluate the efficiency of a model and application to predict ESG Scores based on financial datapoints and using Sustainalytics methodology as reference metrics.

 Used: